Stewart W. Bainum Jr.: Philanthropy

 In 2018, Bainum and his wife committed to The Giving Pledge, a campaign to encourage wealthy people to contribute a majority of their wealth to philanthropic causes.

 In February 2021, it was announced that Bainum was seeking to acquire The Baltimore Sun, whose parent company was being acquired by Alden Global Capital.
 His bid was in response to the "Save Our Sun" campaign launched by some of The Suns staff to find a local owner to turn the paper into a non-profit.
 After he was unsuccessful in this effort, he committed $200 million of his own money to compete with Alden to acquire all of Tribune Publishing Company, with the goal of finding "responsible buyers" for each of the Tribune-owned publications.
 Bainum was unable to find a buyer for the Chicago Tribune and the effort failed.
 He then formed the Venetoulis Institute for Local Journalism with his family, as a non-profit organization focused on local Baltimore news and statewide news in Maryland.
 He is the chairman of the Institute, which was named after former Baltimore County executive Ted Venetoulis, an advocate for local news who died in 2021.
 In October 2021, he announced that he had established an online non-profit news outlet, named The Baltimore Banner.
 The Banner is overseen by the Venetoulis Institute and initially supported by donations.
 Inside Philanthropy named Bainum as the "Journalism Hero of the Year Who Wasn’t (and Then Was)" in its 2021 Philanthropy Awards.
+On April 14, 2026, Venetoulis acquired the Pittsburgh Post-Gazette.